NasimAbdollahi/NodeCoder/README.md

 ```
 $ git clone https://github.com/NasimAbdollahi/NodeCoder.git
 ```
-3. Make sure your virtual environment is active, and you are in NodeCoder directory, or directory that you chose to save the package:
+3. Make sure your virtual environment is active,
 ```
-$ cd ~/NodeCoder
 $ conda activate NodeCoder_env
 ```

-3. Now install NodeCoder package.
-The following command line will install all dependecies in the environment you created in step 1:
+3. Make sure you are in the root directory (same as setup.py).
+Now install NodeCoder package with following command line This will install all dependencies in the python environment you created in step 1:
 ```
 $ pip install .
 ```